 6 out of 10 children worldwide—a total of 617 million—do not meet the minimum requirements for competency in mathematics and reading.

-Waking up at the crack of dawn, having the patience of a saint, and being a positive influence is stressful work — let’s face it, Cady would still be a mean girl if it wasn’t for Ms. Norbury.
-On World Teachers' Day, gifts, praise, and parties are great ways to show you care.
-And with the Regina George’s of the world, it’s safe to say that teachers deserve all the celebration they receive.
+Waking up at the crack of dawn, having the patience of a saint and being a positive influence is stressful work — let’s face it, Cady would still be a mean girl if it wasn’t for Ms. Norbury.
+On World Teachers' Day, gifts, praise and parties are great ways to show you care.

-Sure, having summers off is a highly coveted perk, but there are still many issues within the education system.
-This includes attaining academic freedoms, creating autonomy for education institutions, and developing professionalism within higher education personnel.
-Fortunately, World Teachers' Day enables these issues to be discussed each year in faculty meetings, webinars, seminars, and conferences.
+Sure, having summers off is a highly-coveted perk, but there are still many complex issues affecting teachers within educational systems throughout the world.
+These include maintaining academic freedoms, creating autonomy for educational institutions and developing and maintaining professional teaching standards in higher education.
+Fortunately, World Teachers' Day enables discussion in faculty meetings, webinars, seminars and conferences.

-Although the education system and the role teachers play in it have come a long way, there is still a long way to go.
-Because of this, the United Nations created the 2030 Sustainable Development Goal for Education and World Teachers' Day is an annual reminder of this goal and how much more needs to be done to attain it.
+Although the educational system and the role teachers play in it have come a long way, there is still a long way to go.
+Because of this, the United Nations created the 2030 Sustainable Development Goal for Education.
+World Teachers' Day is an annual reminder of this goal and the need to do more to encourage teachers to remain in education.